The 20 Best-Ever Smoothie Ingredients for Weight Loss

 We couldn’t leave this tasty superfood out of our list of best smoothie ingredients!
-Research published in the International Journal of Obesity found that the anthocyanins, tannins, and high levels of antioxidants in pomegranates can help fight obesity.
+Research published in the journal Nutrition found that the anthocyanins, tannins, and high levels of antioxidants in pomegranates can help fight obesity.
 Plus, the juicy arils will lend your blend a refreshing, bright flavor and a bit of satisfying crunch.

 Beets have a high nitrate content, and that’s a big part of why you should be throwing them into your smoothies.
 They’re thought to improve athletic performance (and working out ought to be a part of any weight loss or weight maintenance plan).
-In an Academy of Nutrition and Dietetics journal study, scientists looked the performance of two groups of runners: One of individuals who consumed baked beets before a 5K run, the second who took a placebo before running the same distance.
+In an Academy of Nutrition and Dietetics journal study, scientists looked the performance of two groups of runners: One with individuals who consumed baked beets before a 5K run, the second who took a placebo before running the same distance.
 The beet eaters ran faster but didn’t feel like they were putting in extra effort!

-Oats are a tasty source of dietary fiber, oats make the cut for being one of our go-to smoothie ingredients.
-High-fiber diets are more satiating, and have been linked to lower body weight.
-But that’s not the only reason oats deserve a spot in your weight-loss shakes: Beta glucans, part of the soluble fiber in oats, have been shown to lower total blood cholesterol and low-density lipoprotein (LDL) levels — meaning they can reduce your risk of heart disease—as well as increase immunity.
+As a tasty source of dietary fiber, oats make the cut for being one of our go-to smoothie ingredients.
+High-fiber diets are more satiating and have been linked to lower body weight.
+But that’s not the only reason oats deserve a spot in your weight-loss shakes: Beta-glucans, part of the soluble fiber in oats, have been shown to lower total blood cholesterol and low-density lipoprotein (LDL) levels—meaning they can reduce your risk of heart disease—as well as increase immunity.

 Aside from packing a hefty amount of vitamin C, citrus fruits like oranges, lemons, limes, and grapefruit contain plenty of folate, which helps produce and maintain your body’s cells, and fiber, which is great for weight loss.
 They’ll also add a zesty note to whatever else you’re blending.

-Cruciferous vegetables like broccoli, Brussels sprouts, cauliflower, kale, cabbage, and bok choy contain disease-fighting and immunity-boosting phytonutrients, as well as the essential nutrients vitamin A, vitamin C and folic acid.
-Feel free to pack your blender with plenty: Their high fiber and water content means that these low-energy-density foods will have you feeling fuller, faster.
+Cruciferous vegetables like broccoli, Brussels sprouts, cauliflower, kale, cabbage, and bok choy contain disease-fighting and immunity-boosting phytonutrients, as well as the essential nutrients vitamin A, vitamin C, and folic acid.
+Feel free to pack your blender with plenty: Their high fiber and water contents mean that these low-energy-density foods will have you feeling fuller, faster.

 Fiber-packed flaxseed contains more inflammation-fighting omega-3 fatty acids than other fat sources.
-That means it’s good for reducing inflammation: Adding some ground flaxseed to your smoothie can help with muscle recovery.
+That means it’s good for reducing inflammation, even post workout.
+Adding some ground flaxseed to your smoothie can help with muscle recovery.
 Flaxseed is highly sensitive and easily oxidized, so for the most health benefit, buy whole flaxseed and grind it just before adding to your smoothie.